-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Less common side effects
+Less common side effects of chlorambucil

 Back to top

-Changes to the lungs
+Effects on the lungs

 It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.